New Bern in Craven County, North Carolina — The American South (South Atlantic)

 Erected by First Presbyterian Church.
 (Marker Number 228.)

 Location.
 35° 6.589′ N, 77° 2.412′ W. Marker is in New Bern, North Carolina, in Craven County.
-Marker is on New Street, on the right when traveling west.
+It is on New Street, on the right when traveling west.
 Between Middle Street and Hancock Street.
 Touch for map.
 Marker is in this post office area: New Bern NC 28560, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rev. John Knox Witherspoon (within shouting distance of this marker); a different marker also named First Presbyterian Church (within shouting distance of this marker); New Bern Academy (within shouting distance of this marker); Centenary United Methodist Church (about 400 feet away, measured in a direct line); Political Duel (about 400 feet away); a different marker also named New Bern Academy
+At least 8 other markers are within walking distance of this marker: Rev. John Knox Witherspoon (within shouting distance of this marker); a different marker also named First Presbyterian Church (within shouting distance of this marker); New Bern Academy (within shouting distance of this marker); Centenary United Methodist Church (about 400 feet away, measured in a direct line); Political Duel (about 400 feet away); a different marker also named New Bern Academy (about 400 feet away); Bayard vs Singleton (about 600 feet away); George E. Badger (about 600 feet away).
+Touch for a list and map of all markers in New Bern.

-Regarding First Presbyterian Church.
 First Presbyterian Church is one of 445 American Presbyterian and Reformed Historical Sites registered between 1973 and 2003 by the Presbyterian Historical Society (PHS), headquartered in Philadelphia.
-Approved sites received a metal plaque featuring John Calvin’s seal and the site’s registry number (PHS marker location in front of church building).
+Approved sites received a metal plaque featuring John Calvins seal and the sites registry number (PHS marker location in front of church building).

 The following text is taken from the Presbyterian Historical Society website: